Anthony Caceres

-Anthony Richard Caceres (/es-419/; born 29 September 1992) is an Australian professional footballer who plays as a central midfielder for Macarthur FC and the Australia men's national team.
+Anthony Richard Caceres (/es-419/; born 29 September 1992) is an Australian professional soccer player who plays as a central midfielder for Bangkok United and the Australia national team.

 Career

 Central Coast Mariners

 Caceres made his A-League debut for the Central Coast Mariners in the F3 Derby against the Newcastle Jets, starting in a scoreless draw in January 2013.
 He scored his first goal for the club one year and two days later, again against the Jets, making a run from halfway and shooting from outside the area to open the scoring in a 3–0 win.

 Manchester City

 On 15 January 2016, Caceres was sold to Premier League club Manchester City on a long-term contract for fee in the region of AUS$300,000.
 He was immediately loaned out to their A-League partner, Melbourne City.

-Caceres' move to Melbourne City sparked some controversy, given that transfer fees are not allowed to be paid directly between A-League clubs.
+Caceres' move to Melbourne City sparked some controversy given that transfer fees are not allowed to be paid directly between A-League clubs, and resulted in Football Australia creating the Caceres rule to block the practice in future.